AdobeDocs/journeys.en/help/using/building-journeys/event-activities.md

 1. Specify the amount of time the journey will wait for the event.

-1. If you want to send the individuals into a timeout path when no event is received within the specified timeout, enable the **[!UICONTROL Set timeout path]** option.
+1. If you want to send the individuals into a timeout path when no event is received within the specified timeout, enable the **[!UICONTROL Set the timeout path]** option.
+If this option is not enabled, the journey will end for the individual once the timeout is reached.

     ![](../assets/event-timeout.png)